 When Should Spinal Adjustments Be Given?

 Spinal adjustments are applied to certain vertebrae of the spine which are no longer in their proper position or where functioning has become impaired.
 Vertebrae which lose their normal position or proper motion are commonly termed vertebral subluxations.
 The chiropractor uses a number of unique tests and procedures to determine which, if any, vertebrae are subluxated.
-If subluxations are found, immediate correction is generally indicated.
-Since like cavities subluxations are not always painful during the initial stages, even those who are not experiencing back or neck discomfort should receive periodic spinal checkups.
+Like cavities subluxations are not always painful during the initial stages, even those who are not experiencing back or neck discomfort should receive periodic spinal checkups.

 What Do Spinal Adjustments Do?

 Adjusting helps correct vertebral subluxations.
-Correcting subluxations reduces pain and inflammation, reduces muscle spasm and tension, normalizes spinal biomechanics and more importantly, can remove nerve irritation and interference which can improve overall health and wellness of the individual.
+Correcting subluxations reduces pain and inflammation, reduces muscle spasm and tension, normalizes spinal biomechanics and more importantly, can remove nerve irritation and interference.
 Chiropractic adjustments are the only way to eliminate vertebral subluxations and only the chiropractor is trained to detect subluxations and deliver the chiropractic spinal adjustment to correct subluxations.

 The Non-Spinal Adjustment